| Availability: | |

 pH Range, Continuous Operation | 2 - 11 |

-Community Water Systems: Deployed in small community water treatment projects, such as rural schools, clinics, or small villages, to provide a centralized source of safe drinking water.
+Community water systems – Used in small community water treatment projects, like rural schools, clinics, or small villages, to provide a central source of safe drinking water.

-Multi-Family Residential Buildings: Installed in apartment buildings or condominiums to supply purified water to multiple units from a single, efficient system.
+Multi-family residential buildings – Installed in apartment buildings or condos to supply purified water to multiple units from one efficient system.

-1. Ensure the pre-filtration system (sediment and carbon filters) is properly installed and maintained to protect the RO membrane from clogging and chlorine damage.
+Make sure your pre-filtration system (sediment and carbon filters) is properly installed and maintained.
+This protects the RO membrane from clogging and chlorine damage.

-2. Follow the system manufacturer's guidelines for startup. including slow pressurization to avoid damaging the element.
+Follow the system manufacturer's startup guidelines—especially slow pressurization to avoid damaging the element.

-3. Monitor system performance regularly. including flow rate and total dissolved solids (TDS) reading. to determine when membrane cleaning or replacement is needed.
+Monitor system performance regularly, including flow rate and TDS readings, to know when the membrane needs cleaning or replacement.

-4. When replacing. lubricate the O-rings with a water-based lubricant and ensure the element is seated correctly in the housing.
+When replacing, lubricate the O-rings with a water-based lubricant and make sure the element is seated correctly in the housing.

 Q: Can this membrane handle well water?